sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 --expressions "event.check.occurrences == 1 || event.check.occurrences % (3600 / event.check.interval) == 0"
 {{< /code >}}

-You should see a confirmation message from sensuctl:
+You should see a confirmation message:

 {{< code shell >}}
 Created
 {{< /code >}}

-You can also create the event filter definition directly in your monitoring-as-code repository:
+This sensuctl command creates an event filter resource with the following definition:

 {{< language-toggle >}}